idf/haskell-examples/README.md

-# commons-util-haskell
+# haskell-examples
-Common Util Functions for Haskell
+Common examples for haskell